 We’re blessed in Loudoun to be surrounded by superb wineries and breweries, a bounty of fresh farm produce and a subculture of creative artisans designing everything from ceramic wine cups to floral centerpieces.
 There’s no better time to take advantage of this epicurean abundance and crafting talent than when planning your upcoming Thanksgiving dinner feast.

 Pre-order a gorgeous Thanksgiving flower arrangement of roses, berries, mums, foraged materials and other blooms from Holly Chapple’s wonderful Hope Flower Farm in Waterford.
 She also offers garlands and wreaths for mantles and doors.
-Over in Purcellville Designing Flowers will custom tailor a floral arrangement to your specifications using anything from dahlias and lilies to tulips and rare orchids.
+Over in Purcellville, Designing Flowers will custom tailor a floral arrangement to your specifications using anything from dahlias and lilies to tulips and rare orchids and deliver same day in Purcellville and surrounding areas.

 Let’s talk turkey.
 Multiple farms in Loudoun raise and sell tasty big birds, the unquestionable stars of Thanksgiving.
-Day Spring Farm in Middleburg specializes in pasture-raised, organically fed turkeys while North Fork Fields in Hillsboro raises delicious heritage-breed White Holland birds.
-Nearby Dawson Gap Farm sells Broad Breasted turkeys raised without artificial additives, chemicals or GMOs – what they call “Family Based Freedom Farming”.
+Day Spring Farm in Middleburg specializes in pasture-raised, organically fed turkeys while Ayrshire Farm in the Upperville area of Piedmont focuses on sustainable agriculture, which includes sustaining the health of several breeds of turkeys that you can choose from.
+Dawson Gap Farm sells Broad Breasted turkeys raised without artificial additives, chemicals or GMOs – what they call “Family Based Freedom Farming”.
 You can order online or call the farms directly to book, usually picking up your bird on the Monday or Tuesday before Thanksgiving.

 Whether as an appetizer or post dinner with wine, cheese is an essential accompaniment to Thanksgiving dinner.
 At Georges Mill Farm in Lovettsville pick up a range of goat cheeses – chevre, feta, blue and more – produced with milk from their own goats.
 At the tasting room of Chrysalis Vineyards at the Ag District in Middleburg you can find no less than eight cheeses produced by the farm’s Locksley Farmstead Cheese Co.
 We swear by the cheddar, gouda, fromage blanc, camembert and washed rind.

 Leesburg’s Black Hoof Brewing Company specializes in authentic European ales and lagers that pair perfectly with turkey.
 Try the Full Quiver Märzen.
-Lost Rhino Brewing Company’s Dark Czech-Style Tmavy Lager is the perfect pre-dinner winter warmer.
+Lost Rhino Brewing Company’s Dark Czech-Style Tmavy Lager is the perfect pre-dinner winter warmer with its notes of rich toffee mixed with a pleasant roasty aroma - you can smell the warmth before diving in.
 Lost Barrel Brewing’s Pumpkin Ale with hints of cinnamon and nutmeg is a great accompaniment to apple or pumpkin pie.

 Mom’s Apple Pie with outposts in Leesburg and at Hill High Marketplace in Round Hill is the go-to stop for fresh apple, pecan, pumpkin pies and more.
 Order well in advance though because they get busy.
-Dana’s Cake Shoppe at the Village at Leesburg custom makes special occasion cakes and gourmet desserts.
+Dana’s Cake Shoppe in the Village at Leesburg custom makes special occasion cakes and gourmet desserts.
 The tiramisu is out of this world.
 Over in Middleburg, Upper Crust bakery on Pendleton Street has been baking superb fresh bread, pastries, cookies and pies for a generation.
-In Sterling, pick up hand-crafted gourmet chocolates from local favorite Sweet Signatures, which also makes lava cake, tiramisu and all manner of pastries.
+Harvest Symphony, a locally owned online retail and delivery business, produces gluten free baked goods straight from the roots of local farms, the apple oat crumble pie is sure to rouse your sweet tooth.

 And finally, the cherry on top: music.
 For the perfect Thanksgiving ambience before and after dinner, tune in to the Songs of Loudoun Playlist on Spotify: songs by 25 Loudoun artists curated by local music impresario Todd Wright.